About Kelly Morden

 Kelly has performed with many choreographers including Kathleen Rea, Ray Hog, Monica Dottor, Svea Eklof.
 She has performed at the Sean O’ Sullivan Theatre, David S. Howes Theatre, The Betty Oliphant Theatre, Toronto Center for the Arts, Young Center for the Performing Arts, George Ignatieff Theatre as well as many public site special places around the city.

 In December 2016, she started an All Girls Dance Club for girls of all ages to support and mentor one another through dance.
 In 2017 she started working at The Sara Elizabeth Centre teaching dance to adults across the GTA with special needs.
+In 2019 she began teaching dance in TDSB class rooms and after school daycares.
+She also teaches dance in local family’s living rooms and backyards.

 Kelly co-choreographed and performed Pluto’s Revenge (2012) with Ten Toes Dance Theatre in the Bloor Street Festival and Toronto Fringe Festival.
 In 2013, she performed in a site specific dance installation in Labspace Studio’s Nomad Noise Project (2013) with the Go To Company.